 Massive wildfires burning in Texas Panhandle force evacuations, prompt disaster declaration

-Evacuations are underway in Fritch, just one of four wildfires burning in the Panhandle.
-The Texas A&M Forest Service says the wind-driven deuce fire is only 20% contained.
-More than 8,000 acres have burned.
+Evacuations were underway in Fritch, just one of four wildfires burning in the Panhandle.
+The Texas A&M Forest Service says the wind-driven Deuce fire is only 50% contained and 142,000 acres have burned.
+Evacuations are still in place for the fire area.

-The largest fire currently burning is the Smokehouse Creek fire in Hutchinson County, northeast of Amarillo.
-It is an estimated 250,000 acres and 0% contained.

-Pantex, the main facility that assembles and disassembles America's nuclear arsenal, shut down its operations Tuesday night because of wildfires burning near its facility, according to the Associated Press.
-Pantex is located 30 miles east of Amarillo, per the AP.
+The Amarillo Area Office of Emergency Management said late Tuesday night that "Randall County, Potter County, and City of Amarillo, Texas have declared a local state of disaster. ...
+The only area being evacuated at this time is the Mesilla Park area."

 "As Agriculture Commissioner, I am deeply concerned about the devastating wildfires raging through the Texas Panhandle," Texas Agriculture Commissioner Sid Miller said via social media.
 "Our thoughts are with them during this challenging time, and we're committed to supporting their recovery efforts every step of the way."